 Food processor

+I like to use a food processor to mix up the goat cheese mixture.
+Mostly because it takes literally 2 minutes to get it nice and whipped up.
 Of course, if you don’t have a food processor, you definitely don’t need one!
 You can mix everything up with a rubber spatula instead.
-It’ll just take a few extra minutes and a bit of an arm workout.
+It’ll just take a few extra minutes and a little extra work.

 Whip up the cheese